India–Pakistan cricket rivalry

 The India–Pakistan cricket rivalry is one of the most intense sports rivalries in the world.
-The matches between India and its neighbour are known for its intensity.
-It is considered as one of the biggest matches in the world, and is among the most-viewed sport games.
-It is often termed as the El Clásico of cricket.
+Matches between the teams are considered some of the biggest in the world and are among the most-viewed in all of sports.

+The two teams have played a total of 211 times, with Pakistan winning 88 matches and India winning 80.
+In Tests and ODIs, Pakistan has been victorious in more games than India, while India has won more games in T20Is.
+In ICC World Cups, the two sides have met head to head in 16 matches, with India winning 15 of them.
+Both India and Pakistan have won the ICC Cricket World Cup, the ICC T20 World Cup, as well as other prestigious tournaments.
+In fact, India has won seven ICC trophies, while Pakistan has won three ICC trophies.

-The tense relations between the two nations, resulting from bitter diplomatic relationships and conflict that originated during the Partition of British India into India and Pakistan in 1947, the Indo-Pakistani Wars, and the Kashmir conflict, laid the foundations for the emergence of an intense sporting rivalry between the two nations who had shared a common cricketing heritage.
+The tense relations between the two nations, resulting from bitter diplomatic relations and conflict that originated during the Partition of British India into India and Pakistan in 1947, the Indo-Pakistani Wars, and the Kashmir conflict, laid the foundations for the emergence of a fierce sporting rivalry between the two nations who had shared a common cricketing heritage.

 The two sides first played in 1952, when Pakistan toured India.
-Tests and, later, limited overs series have been played ever since, although a number of planned tours by both sides have been cancelled or aborted due to political factors.
-No cricket was played between the two countries between 1962 and 1977 due to two major wars in 1965 and 1971, and the 1999 Kargil War and the 2008 Mumbai terrorist attacks have also interrupted cricketing ties between the two nations.
-After each terrorist attack in India, it was revealed that these terrorist attacks were planned by Pakistan, ISI, and Pakistan-based terrorist organisations.
+Since then numerous Test series and, later, One Day International (ODI) series have been played, although a number of planned tours by both sides have been cancelled or aborted due to political factors.
+No cricket was played between the two countries from 1962 to 1977 due to two major wars in 1965 and 1971, and the 1999 Kargil War and the 2008 Mumbai terrorist attacks also interrupted cricketing ties between the two nations.